When it comes to fake friends, we have all had them and we have all been one.

 Knowing that these people are so weak, their egoic survival is dependent upon you NOT knowing the value of the investment that YOU and your friendship are.

 Just like true love, finding true friendship is RARE.
 There is nothing better in life than having a true friendship – with yourself and someone else.
 The source of all solid, mutual, and healthy romantic relationships is true friendship.
-Fake friends are about the worst thing that can happen to you.

 How To SPOT a fake friend:

 - A relationship with them adds no real value to your life.
-It’s distracting more than it allows you to enjoy the present moment, draining more than it is fulfilling, and you’re always questioning everything you say and do.
+It’s distracting more than it allows you to enjoy the present moment, draining more than it is fulfilling, and you’re always questioning everything that you say and do.